 After physiological concerns, the criteria consider psychological conditions.
 If you enter treatment with serious mental health issues, you may be placed in an inpatient or residential program with 24-hour clinically managed or monitored services.
 Your mental health concerns may be addressed alongside your substance use disorder.
 As you make progress, you will move to less intensive levels of care.

 Very severe mental health problems may require you to be referred to a specialist that is equipped to address high-level needs.
-For instance, schizophrenia often requires treatment from a psychiatrist that is specialized in treating conditions that cause psychosis.
+For instance, schizophrenia often requires treatment from a psychiatrist who specializes in treating conditions that cause psychosis.
 However, it’s important that any substance use disorder is also addressed, as some drugs like psychedelics and stimulants can significantly worsen psychosis.

 ASAM. (n.d.).
 What is the ASAM Criteria?
 Retrieved from https://www.asam.org/resources/the-asam-criteria/about